Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Immutability

-Immutability means records become extremely difficult to alter after confirmation.
+In addition, immutability means records become extremely difficult to alter after confirmation.

 To change historical records, an attacker would need to overcome major technical and economic barriers.